GegznaV/RcmdrPlugin.biostat/README.md

 An *R Commander* Plugin for Basic (Bio)Statistical Routines
 -->

-# R Commander Plug-in for Basic Data Management and Data Analysis Tasks
+# R Commander Plug-in for Basic Data Management and Analysis Tasks

 **RcmdrPlugin.biostat** is an
 [**Rcmdr**](https://CRAN.R-project.org/package=Rcmdr) plug-in for the